Find Affordable College Courses

 $10,420 Average Tuition & Fees

-Our analysis found Kansas State University to be the best value school for history students who want to pursue a degree in Kansas.
+Our 2023 rankings named Kansas State University the best value school in Kansas for history students.
 K -State is a very large public school located in the small city of Manhattan.

-In-state tuition fees for undergraduate students at K -State are $10,420 per year.
+The average tuition and fees for an in-state undergraduate at K -State are $10,420 a year.
 History majors at K -State take out an average of $25,000 in student loans while working on their egree.

 In addition to its best value ranking, and one of the reasons why the school is on the list, K -State is ranked #3 for overall quality for history in Kansas.